JosephCMcKinley/Third-Party-Entrainment-and-Learning/README.md

 This repository is a comprehensive record of the dynamical systems modelling research conducted during my Physics PhD at FAU as a Graduate Research Assistant from 2021 to 2024.

-This research was conducted as part of research project in computational brain health funded by FAU's Stiles Nichelson Brain Institute through a Palm Health Fellowship investigating neurostimulation, as well an NIH/NIA-funded project investigating the preservation and loss of social engagement in groups of older adults with Alzheimer's disease and related dementias (ADRD) interacting younger unimpaired adult facilitator and control subjects
+This research was conducted as part of a research project in computational brain health investigating neurostimulation which was funded by FAU's Stiles Nichelson Brain Institute through a Palm Health Fellowship, as well as an NIH/NIA-funded project investigating the preservation and loss of social engagement in groups of older adults with Alzheimer's disease and related dementias (ADRD) interacting younger unimpaired adult facilitator and control subjects

 THE COMPUTATIONAL MODELS DEVELOPED BY MY RESEARCH TEAM INCLUDE THE FOLLOWING: